cosinekitty/astronomy/source/python/README.md

 **Calculates the inverse of an atmospheric refraction angle.**

-Given an observed altitude angle that includes atmospheric refraction, calculate the negative angular correction to obtain the unrefracted altitude.
+Given an observed altitude angle that includes atmospheric refraction, calculates the negative angular correction to obtain the unrefracted altitude.
 This is useful for cases where observed horizontal coordinates are to be converted to another orientation system, but refraction first must be removed from the observed position.